 Below, we have delved into what you need to study for a criminology degree, the content of your course, and what criminology jobs you can get with the qualifications behind you.

 What is Criminology?

 Criminology is the study and examination of human behaviour and motivation in relation to crime.
-It is a form of sociology, but also covers psychology, biology, anthropology, and philosophy.
-Criminology jobs involve examining a range of different crimes, looking into why they happen by discovering the root cause.
+It is a form of sociology but also covers psychology, biology, anthropology, and philosophy.
+Criminology jobs involve examining a range of different crimes and looking into why they happen by discovering the root cause.

 As well as learning the cause of a crime, criminology jobs also consider the social impact of a crime.
 Once the cause, motivation, and social impact of the crime is realised, professionals are able to develop effective ways to prevent these criminal actions from happening again.

 The solution is not cut and dry.
 Professionals working in criminology jobs have to consider a range of factors that are showcased in deviant behaviour.
 Once they have all the pieces of the puzzle, they begin determining the most effective methods of preventing individuals from committing similar crimes in the future.